prachiFam/amazon_s3_cognito/README.md

 Unofficial Amazon S3 plugin written in Dart for Flutter.

 The plugin is extension if flutter-amazon-s3 plugin which can be found here https://pub.dev/packages/flutter_amazon_s3.
-This plugin adds image delete functionality and also it allows user to upload image when region and sub-region are different.
+This plugin adds image list and delete functionality and also it allows user to upload image when region and sub-region are different.

 Plugin in maintained by fäm properties<no-reply@famproperties.com>.